dianalabgr/amrprediction/demo/Readme.md

 Unzip it into the folder: Predict_newAssemblies/predict_newAssemblies/

-📓 Run the Notebook
+📓 Run the Notebook predict_newAssemblies.ipynb

+bash
 jupyter notebook

-    Open the notebook in predict_newAssemblies/
+    Open the notebook in predict_newAssemblies.ipynb

     Run all cells to: